-The Department of Defense announced today the transfer of two detainees from the detention facility at Guantanamo Bay to the government of Germany.
+The Department of Defense announced today the transfer of Ahmed Adnan Ahjam, Ali Hussain Shaabaan, Omar Mahmoud Faraj, Abdul Bin Mohammed Abis Ourgy, Mohammed Tahanmatan, and Jihad Diyab from the detention facility at Guantanamo Bay to the Government of Uruguay.

-As directed by the President’s Jan.
-22, 2009 executive order, the interagency Guantanamo Review Task Force conducted a comprehensive review of these cases.
-As a result of that review, which examined a number of factors, including security issues, the two detainees were approved for transfer by unanimous consent among all the agencies involved in the task force.
-In accordance with Congressionally-mandated reporting requirements, the administration informed Congress of its intent to transfer these individuals at least 15 days before their transfer.
+As directed by the president’s Jan.
+22, 2009, executive order, the interagency Guantanamo Review Task Force conducted a comprehensive review of this case.
+As a result of that review, which examined a number of factors, including security issues, these men were unanimously approved for transfer by the six departments and agencies comprising the task force.

-The two detainees were transferred to the government of Germany for resettlement in the states of Hamburg and Rheinland-Pfalz.
-Their identities are being withheld at the request of the German government for privacy reasons.
-The United States is grateful to the government of Germany for its willingness to support U.S. efforts to close the Guantanamo Bay detention facility.
-The United States coordinated with the government of Germany to ensure the transfer took place under appropriate security measures.
+The United States is grateful to the Government of Uruguay for its willingness to support ongoing U.S. efforts to close the Guantanamo Bay detention facility.
+The United States coordinated with the Government of Uruguay to ensure these transfers took place consistent with appropriate security and humane treatment measures.

 A view of one of the guard towers at Guantanamo Bay naval station.
 The towers are manned by Ground Defense Force personnel from the station’s Marine Barracks.
 (Photo credit: Wikipedia)

 The attached pdf has one-page Biographies of all the remaining detainees at Gitmo.